danhorner/nbexport/README.md

 This package is written in a notebook and which is then processed using `nbexport`

+**See Also**: The excellent [nbdev project](https://nbdev.fast.ai) by fast.ai which is a full book-authoring package along these lines.
+I didn't want to opt in to the the quarto documentation and the CI tooling.
+Rather, I like to work on smaller projects by writing a notebook and then diffing only the generated sources during code review.

 ### Usage: ###

 #### Command-line: ####